fabioesilveira/Weather-Prediction/README.md

 ## Usage

-Enter a city that would like to know the weather for the next 5 days in the search button, Larger box will display weather for the currently day.
-The 5 small boxes will display weather for the next 5 days
+Enter a city in the search bar to find out the weather forecast for the next 5 days.
+Containers with temp, wind and humidity for each of the next 5 days.

 ## Credits
 N/A